MatAtBread/AI-UI/guide/prototype.md

 const ch2 = Chart({ data: { values: [9.11.4.7] }}); // Creates a chart with default data for the iterable
 ```
+Typescript will warn you if you try to create an iterable that is an array.

+#### iterable 'async helpers' need a tweak to pass type-checking
 Finally, due to a limitation of Typescript, although iterable properties are _always_ created with [helpers](./iterators.md), so you can `map`, `filter` and `merge` (they are built `multi`, so you never need to do this), they appear in the type declarations as optional.
 Without this, Typescript will conplain that expressions like `elt.numIter = 10` aren't valid, as `elt.numIter` would require a defintion of `map`, `[Symbol.asyncIterator]`, etc.

 To avoid this issue in Typescript, follow the helper with a [`!`](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#non-null-assertion-operator-postfix-) to tell Typescript that the helper really is present, since it always is: